MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-teams-policies.md

 Microsoft Dynamics 365 Guides supports the following Microsoft Teams policies.

-- Recording policy (for meetings and one-to-one calls)
+- Recording policy: turn off recordings for meetings and one-to-one calls
-- Chat policy (for meetings and one-to-one calls)
+- Chat policy: turn off the ability to chat in meetings and one-to-one calls
-- Video policy (reduce access to audio only)
+- Video policy: remove access to video calls (calls are audio only)

 ## Turn off the ability to record calls